Buoying Your New Year’s Resolution to Study the BibleDownload Study

 This passage indicates that the Word will restore your soul.
 Said another way, the law of the Lord has the power to revive the inner person and strengthen him or her in times of despondency.

-Similar to the need to plug in your laptop in order to recharge it, the idea of the Word restoring you is similar: it is absolutely necessary to plug into it consistently to recharge your spiritual strength.
+Similar to the need to plug in your laptop in order to recharge it, it is absolutely necessary to plug into the Word to recharge your spiritual strength.

 F. IT WILL WARN YOU